NCAI Leadership

 President Mark Macarro

-Mark Macarro is the duly elected Tribal Chairman of the Pechanga Band of Luiseño Indians in southern California.
-Chairman Macarro was first elected to the Pechanga Tribal Council in 1992 and is currently serving in his 27th consecutive year as Tribal Chairman.
+Elected in 2023 as NCAI's 24th President, Mark Macarro is the duly elected Tribal Chairman of the Pechanga Band of Indians in Southern California.
+President Macarro was first elected to the Pechanga Tribal Council in 1992.

-He holds a B.A. in Political Science from the University of California, Santa Barbara.
-Mark is married to Holly Cook Macarro (Red Lake Band of Ojibwe) and is the proud father of four children.
+President Macarro holds a B.A. in Political Science from the University of California, Santa Barbara, is married to Holly Cook Macarro (Red Lake Band of Ojibwe), and is the proud father of four children.

 Executive Committee

-At the 80th Annual Convention held in New Orleans, LA, NCAI elected the members of the 2023–2025 NCAI Executive Committee.
+At the 80th Annual Convention held in New Orleans, Louisiana, NCAI’s membership elected the 2023–2025 NCAI Executive Committee.
+There will be elections held during the 82nd Annual Convention & Marketplace in Seattle, Washington, for the 2025–2027 Executive Committee.

 President